Hyderabad Bicycling Club

 The Hyderabad Bicycling Club (HBC) is a bicycling club for riders in Hyderabad, Telangana, India.
 Founded by Krishna Vadi in 2007, the club has now emerged as the world’s largest cycling club, overtaking the Denver Front Range Cycling Club, USA.
 It has grown over the years to reach its present membership strength of over 7,500 members and 2,800 members on Facebook.
-Its bike stations at Gachibowli and Necklace Road have transformed the city, resulting in greater local interest in the activity.
-The club organizes regular bicycling events in and around Hyderabad, broadcasting their upcoming events through social platforms like Meetup& Facebook.

-UN Habitat agreed to partner HBC in its unique initiatives to promote cycling in India.
-HBC is a Founding Member of World Cycling Alliance and Associate Member of European Cyclists Federation.
-HBC tied up with GHMC, Hyderabad Metro Rail, TSIIC and the Traffic Police to promote "Cycle to Work" initiative in a big way in Cyberabad area to substantially reduce vehicular pollution and traffic congestion there.
+It has bike stations at Gachibowli and Necklace Road.
+UN-Habitat agreed to partner with HBC in its unique initiatives to promote cycling in India.
+HBC is a founding member of the World Cycling Alliance and an associate member of the European Cyclists Federation.
+HBC tied up with GHMC, Hyderabad Metro Rail, TSIIC and the Traffic Police to promote the "Cycle to Work" initiative in a big way in Cyberabad area to substantially reduce vehicular pollution and traffic congestion there.